-- Export VM to OVF/OVA templates: exporting VMs to compressed Open Virtualization Format (OVF) files, you can achieve faster downloads, and import VMs to original or another host.
+- Export VM to OVF/OVA templates: By exporting VMs to compressed Open Virtualization Format (OVF) files, you can achieve faster downloads, and import VMs to the original or another host.

 - Clone VMs: clone is a way to create multiple same VMs that are immediately usable.

 - Backup VMs using dedicated backup tools: currently this is the only way to automatically backup multiple VMware VMs.

 Today, dedicated backup tools have been developed comprehensively in VM backups, compensating for many tasks that VMware's built-in features can't accomplish, and are therefore widely accepted by VM users.